northstarthemes/astrobook/packages/astrobook/README.md

 ### Other new features

 - `production` config option default: `false` so that the storybook pages can be put used for development only
+- `layout` config option that allows you to define a custom layout to wrap your components

 ## Try it Online